Community Building Grants guidance

 How do I apply?

 We consider Community Building applications as part of a rolling programme of funding.
 You can apply at any time, bearing in mind our timescale for decisions, detailed below.
+You can download a copy of our application questions and help text here.

 Please complete the online application form.